 Monitoring Application Server performance through monitoring tools

 You can obtain various Application Server performance statistics through a pair of monitoring tools that are available at any BMC Sever Automation Console installation — the BladeLogic JConsole (a GUI) and the JMXCLI (a command line interface).
 These monitoring tools retrieve data from the Application Server using the Java Management Extensions (JMX) protocol, by listening to the JMX port defined for the Application Server.
-Alternatively, you can obtain Application Server performance statistics by monitoring the Application Server log file.

 You can direct the retrieved performance statistics to more advanced monitoring systems for further analysis, as performed by BMC products BMC PATROL for BMC Server Automation and BMC ProactiveNet Automation Server Monitoring, which poll the JMX port of an Application Server instance at periodic intervals.
 Such monitoring systems enable you to configure threshold settings for the various performance statistics, so that you can receive warnings and alerts when measured statistics fall beyond acceptable performance values for a certain length of time.
 (See, for example, the list of statistics monitored by BMC ProactiveNet Automation Server Monitoring.)